solyarisoftware/blomming_api/README.md

 api_version: /v1
 ```

+BTW, To easy config file access you can set the environment variable:

+	$ export CONFIG=/your/home/path/config/yourconfig.yml

 ## Step 3: Test endpoints

 You can quick test endpoints with some command line script utilities in directories: